 Zakir Naik a centric figure for every Islamic State recruit in India, abroad

-New Delhi, Apr 29: The raids conducted by the National Investigation Agency in various places in Kerala have led to the seizure of Zakir Naik related literature.
+New Delhi, Apr 29: The raids conducted by the National Investigation Agency (NIA) in various places in Kerala have led to the seizure of Zakir Naik related literature.
 This is however not for the first time that literature relating to the controversial Islamic preacher, Zakir Naik has been seized.

 The fugitive who is in Malaysia has had his name taken several times in the past by radical elements.
 He has however maintained that he has nothing to do with these incidents and India is indulging in a witch-hunt against him.